Cskr5/simple-blog/README.md

 the form that has all necessary fields (author and text) and a 'Save comment' button (4p)
 - In case of no error, the comment data is stored in the database (use DTOs) (6p)
 - The input is validated and validation errors are logged (3p)
-- Technical req.: "New comment is created" is logged using Logback to the console (1p)
+- Server logging: "New comment is created" is logged to the console (1p)

 **NOT list:**